ibm-cloud-docs/watson-assistant/conversational-search.md

 {{site.data.keyword.attribute-definition-list}}

+Starting from **June 1, 2024**, add-on charges are applicable for using the Conversational search feature in addition to your Plus or Enterprise plans.
+For more information about the pricing plans, see [Pricing plans](https://cloud.ibm.com/catalog/services/watsonx-assistant?catalog_query=aHR0cHM6Ly9jbG91ZC5pYm0uY29tL2NhdGFsb2c%2Fc2VhcmNoPXdhdHNvbnglMjUyMGFzc2lzdGFudCNzZWFyY2hfcmVzdWx0cw%3D%3D&planId=f0a3dd47-b693-4d73-a8df-aa6baf07a933){: external}.
+For more information about terms, see [Terms](https://www.ibm.com/support/customer/csol/terms/?id=i128-0038&lc=en){: external}.{: important}

 # Conversational search
 {: #conversational-search}

 [Plus]{: tag-green} [Enterprise]{: tag-purple}

 Use *conversational search* with the {{site.data.keyword.discoveryfull}} search integration or Elasticsearch search integration to help your assistant extract an answer from the highest-ranked query results and return a text response to the user.

 When you enable this feature, search results are provided to an IBM watsonx generative AI model that produces a conversational reply to a user's question.
 {: shortdesc}

+To use conversational search, you must have a Plus or Enterprise plan and pay add-on charges.
+In addition, by enabling the Conversational search feature, you agree to the [pricing plans](https://cloud.ibm.com/catalog/services/watsonx-assistant?catalog_query=aHR0cHM6Ly9jbG91ZC5pYm0uY29tL2NhdGFsb2c%2Fc2VhcmNoPXdhdHNvbnglMjUyMGFzc2lzdGFudCNzZWFyY2hfcmVzdWx0cw%3D%3D&planId=f0a3dd47-b693-4d73-a8df-aa6baf07a933){: external} and the [terms](https://www.ibm.com/support/customer/csol/terms/?id=i128-0038&lc=en){: external} for using the conversational search.{: important}

 The watsonx generative AI model is currently hosted only in the Dallas and Frankfurt regions.
 By default, assistants in all regions except `Frankfurt` use the model from the `Dallas` region.
 Assistants in the `Frankfurt` region use the model hosted in the `Frankfurt` region.{: important}

-To use conversational search, you must have a Plus or Enterprise plan.

-If you enable the conversational search toggle to on, you agree to the add-on pricing and terms.
-Conversational search add-on usage charges will apply from 1 June 2024.
-For more information about pricing plans, see [Pricing plans](https://cloud.ibm.com/catalog/services/watsonx-assistant?catalog_query=aHR0cHM6Ly9jbG91ZC5pYm0uY29tL2NhdGFsb2c%2Fc2VhcmNoPXdhdHNvbnglMjUyMGFzc2lzdGFudCNzZWFyY2hfcmVzdWx0cw%3D%3D&planId=f0a3dd47-b693-4d73-a8df-aa6baf07a933){: external}.
-For more information about terms, see [Terms](https://www.ibm.com/support/customer/csol/terms/?id=i128-0038&lc=en){: external}.{: important}

 Refer to the following topics to configure the conversational search in your assistant: